 Virtual Water Table

-How do we get tree roots to go deep?
+How do we get tree roots to grow deep?
 One of the solutions is by creating a virtual water table five feet below the surface so that the trees feed on the moisture plume created above the virtual water table.
 This moisture plume is created underneath the middle of the service road.
 In other words, it is three feet below the surface and is 14 feet wide.
-So The moisture plume is always available, so the trees push their roots deep into the area, away from the surface.
+Hence the moisture plume is always available, the trees push their roots deep into the area, and away from the surface.

 The Aquifer Pipe

-Let us help you protect your orchard and make sure that they stay dormant in the winter.
-Winters are only going to get warmer.
+Let UmidaAG help you protect your orchard by assisting the trees to remain dormant in the winter.
+It’s a rude reality that our California winters are only going to get warmer.